 2. Maintains Strong Bones

-Broccoli is an excellent source of vitamin K, calcium, magnesium and potassium, which are essential for healthy bones, nails and teeth.
+Broccoli nutrition is an excellent source of vitamin K, calcium, magnesium and potassium, which are essential for healthy bones, nails and teeth.
 High levels of vitamin K and iron are vital for maintaining bone mineral density (in addition to having many other benefits like promoting blood health and boosting your energy levels).

-Some even say that vitamin K builds bones better than calcium, and just one cup of broccoli provides over 270 percent of your daily vitamin K needs.
+Some even say that vitamin K builds bones better than calcium, and just one cup of broccoli nutrition provides over 270 percent of your daily vitamin K needs.
 There’s evidence in human intervention studies that vitamin K and vitamin D work together to positively impact bone metabolism and that a vitamin K deficiency or vitamin D deficiency increases risks for bone-related diseases.

 Vitamin K also positively affects calcium balance, a key mineral in bone metabolism.

 Calcium found in this vegetable is also crucial for preventing calcium deficiency plus building and maintaining strong teeth and bones — especially into older age when people become more susceptible to bone breaks, fractures and bone density loss.

 If your body doesn’t get enough calcium, it steals it from your bones to help keep a steady amount in your blood, so including more broccoli in your diet is a natural osteoporosis treatment and prevention method.

 3. Maintains Heart Health